 As part of its interest rate risk management process, Alterna Savings utilizes bond forwards to maintain its interest rate exposure on forecasted debt issuance associated with securitization activity.
 These hedging relationships are designated as cash flow hedges.
 Realized gains (losses) on these derivatives are deferred and amortized in accordance with the effective interest rate method along with the debt originated.
-Fair values of the bond forwards involved in these hedges that were unrealized at the end of the year was \$41,000 (2013 - \$nil).
-The amount of other comprehensive gain that is expect to be reclassified in profit or loss over the next 5 years is \$41,000 (2013 - \$nil).
+Fair values of the bond forwards involved in these hedges that were unrealized at the end of the year was nil (2014 - \$41,000).
+The amount of other comprehensive gain that is expected to be reclassified in profit or loss over the next five years is nil (2014 - \$41,000).